On Commonsense Cues in BERT for Solving Commonsense Tasks: Related Work

 \section{Related Work}

-\paragraph{Analysis of Pretraining.} \citet{elmo} first point out that lower layers and higher layers in ELMo contain more syntactic and semantic information, respectively, based on the performance of downstream tasks for each layer. \citet{tenney-probing}, \citet{liu-probing} and \citet{bert-structure} use probing models on hidden states to analyze linguistic information within pre-trained language models. \citet{goldberg-syntactic} assess BERT’s syntactic abilities by masking the verb, and compare the prediction probability of the original verb with incorrect verbs.
-Our work is similar to \citet{attention-bert} and \citet{htut2019attention}, with focuses on attention heads.
-The difference lies in that our primary goal is to investigate what information is learned on commonsense tasks.
-In contrast, their work focuses on analyzing syntactic and semantic information that exists in pre-trained language models.
+There has been much recent work exploiting the underlying knowledge embedded in BERT representations. \citet{elmo} find that lower layers and higher layers in ELMo contain more syntactic and semantic information, respectively. \citet{tenney-probing}, \citet{liu-probing} and \citet{bert-structure} use probing models on hidden states to analyze linguistic information within pre-trained language models. \citet{goldberg-syntactic} assess BERT’s syntactic abilities by masking the verb, and comparing the prediction probability of the original verb with incorrect verbs.
+Our method is similar to \citet{attention-bert} and \citet{htut2019attention}, who focus on attention heads.
+The difference lies in that our primary goal is to investigate what information is learned and made use of when solving commonsense tasks.
+Therefore, our investigation is {\it task-centered}.